Ghilbi/CITCS-Schedule-Management-System/README.md

 ## Features

+- **Authentication**: Secure admin login with JWT token; write operations on Courses are protected
 - **Course Management**: Add, edit, and delete course offerings with detailed information
 - **Section Management**: Create and manage course sections with year levels and letters
 - **Room Allocation**: Assign rooms to sections and visualize room usage